GM-MoE: Low-Light Enhancement with Gated-Mechanism Mixture-of-Experts: Experiment

-As shown in the ablation study results in Fig.~\ref{fig:xiaorong}, images generated using only the baseline model exhibit noticeable blurring and loss of detail.
-The sequential integration of SFEB, Net1, Net2, Net3, and the dynamic gate-weighted adjustment module progressively enhances the model’s ability to recover low-light images.
+\textbf{Qualitative results.} As shown in the ablation study results in Fig.~\ref{fig:xiaorong}, images generated using only the baseline model exhibit noticeable blurring and loss of detail.
+The sequential integration of SFEB, Net1, Net2, Net3, and the gated weight generation module (GM) progressively enhances the model’s ability to recover low-light images.
 Each component contributes uniquely to the overall performance, and the complete model achieves the best results.